sourcegraph/sourcegraph-public-snapshot/docs/dev/OAuth2.md

 To set up an environment that mimics the situation where there's a mothership and standalone Sourcegraph instances, follow these steps.
-The end result is that you can register user accounts, etc., on your demo mothership, and you can authenticate (via OAuth2) via the mothership to log into your demo standalone instance.
-This lets you test features that involve user federation or sending data to or authenticating via the mothership.
+This lets you test features that involve federation, or sending data to the mothership.

 You'll need 2 Sourcegraph instances: the mothership and the local instance.
 To make OAuth2 work, they need to be on separate domains.
+(Note: this is not strictly true since we no longer perform browser-based user authentication via the mothership, but that will be reenabled soon, so you're still recommended to use separate domains.)
 So, first:

 ```bash
 sudo sh -c 'echo 127.0.0.1 demo-mothership >> /etc/hosts'